-Please note that some functions require the corresponding services (e.g. E-Mail, SMS) to be properly configured prior to utilizing them in the SDK.
+Please note that some functions require the corresponding services (e.g. E-Mail, SMS) or configured interfaces (e.g. CAN) to be properly configured prior to utilizing them in the SDK.

 Let's now pay some attention to the very powerful API function nb_status.
 It can be used to query the router's status values in the same manner as they can be shown with the CLI.
 It returns a structure of variables for a specific section (a list of available sections can be obtained by running cli status -h).